Classic itinerary day-by-day

 2. Day two

 Today your host will meet you after breakfast and run through your itinerary.
 The ride runs northwards through the Ashridge estate, skirting Dunstable Downs with many undulating lanes and an essentially farmland landscape dotted with woods, appealing inns and characterful villages.
-You briefly shortcut the cycleway at its northern tip to avoid a muddy bridleway before arriving at your village inn lying on the outskirts of Harpenden.
+You briefly shortcut the cycleway at its northern tip to avoid a muddy bridleway before arriving at your 14th Century village inn, not far from Welwyn.
 Your luggage will be awaiting you!

 38 miles (61 km)